 - Using the document every time you speak to a new organization on behalf of your loved one

-Every corporation or organization you deal with will request for various documents.
+Every corporation or organization you deal with will request various documents.
 Therefore, it’s worth keeping a note of this so that you know what you’ll need for the next meeting.
 Some of the standard documentation you’ll be asked to present before the firm can accept the POA include:

-- The original copy or original ink certified copy – it means that the certified document will require to be approved on all the pages by a solicitor, stockbroker, donor, registered financial intermediary, or the notary public4.
+- The original copy or original ink certified copy – it means that the certified document will require to be approved on all the pages by a solicitor, stockbroker, donor, registered financial intermediary, or the notary public.

 - A relevant POA – if you’re representing your loved one on matters related to estates, a power of attorney must provide you with authority to do so.